Higher modularity of elliptic curves over function fields: The stacks of shtukas for

 \subsection{Cohomology of stacks of shtukas}

-Here we prove Proposition \ref{PropCohoOfShtukaSpaceIntro}, which states that irreducible Langlands parameters for $G$ appear as direct summands in the cohomology of stacks of shtukas.
+Here we prove Proposition \ref{PropCohoOfShtukaSpaceIntro}, which states that irreducible Langlands parameters for $G$ appear as subspaces of the cohomology of stacks of shtukas.
 We will need the main results of \cite{Xue} and \cite{XueFiniteness}, which we now review.

-Recall our conventions on generic points: $\eta$ (resp., $\eta_r$) is the generic point of $X$ (resp, $X^r$), and $\overline{\eta}_r\to \eta_r$ is an algebraic closure lying over $\overline{\eta}^r\to \eta^r$.
+Recall our conventions on generic points: $\eta$ (resp., $\eta_r$) is the generic point of $X$ (resp., $X^r$), and $\overline{\eta}_r\to \eta_r$ is an algebraic closure lying over $\overline{\eta}^r\to \eta^r$.
 Let $\Sigma$ be the support of $N$, and let $U=X\smallsetminus \Sigma$.

 The truncated stack of shtukas $\Sht_G^r(\Gamma_0(N);\Sigma_\infty)^{\leq i}$ is of finite type over $U^r$, so it makes sense to define the cohomology with compact supports

 a finite-dimensional $\overline{\Q}_\ell$-vector space admitting an action of $\pi_1(U^r,\overline{\eta}_r)$.
 Define